-The size of the cold frame will be determined by the size of the framed window.
+Determine the size of the cold frame by the size of the framed window.
 Build a box based on the size of the window using scrap or fresh wood planks.
-They need to be well secured at the corners with nails or screws.
+Secure the wood planks well at the corners with nails or screws.
 Have four 2×2 blocks for the inside corners of the box.
 Two blocks (at opposite corners) will be for the window frame to rest upon, these should be the same height as the box.
 The other two should be the same height but installed one inch down from the edge of the box.
-This is for when more than one box is needed to cover the height of the plants, the boxes will stay secured to each other with these blocks.
+This is for when we need more than one box to cover the height of the plants, the boxes will stay secured to each other with these blocks.

 Window position according to temperature

 During the winter months, the placement of the window, either on, off, or open, will depend upon the weather.
-On warm sunny days where the temperature reaches above 40 degrees Fahrenheit, the window should be removed otherwise the plants may overheat.
+On warm sunny days where the temperature reaches above 40 degrees Fahrenheit, you should remove the window otherwise the plants may overheat.
 A 2×4 works well as a prop to open the window on not-too-cold days, above freezing but under 40 degrees Fahrenheit.
-The window should be propped open in a direction that the plants will not get direct wind.
+Ideally prop the window open in a direction that the plants will not get direct wind.

 Cold frames extend the life of plants, either in the beginning or end of the growing season.
 They are useful in cool springs and late starting summers to keep plants protected from frost and chills.
 Used properly, cold frames are a tool that every gardener will appreciate.